 Fishing is a popular recreational pastime that allows people to spend time on the water with family and friends and to get in touch with the nature.

 As well as observing fishing regulations, it is important that fishers adopt responsible fishing practices while out on the water.
-These practices help protect the natural environment, maintain the ecological balance of the Reef and contribute to improving its general health - particularly at a time when the Reef in under increasing pressure.
+These practices help protect the natural environment, maintain the ecological balance of the Reef and contribute to improving its general health - particularly at a time when the Reef under increasing pressure.

 Report tagged fish, suspected illegal fish kills (large numbers of dead fish), entrapped marine animals and suspected illegal fishing activity.

 Zoning helps to manage and protect the values of the Marine Park that people enjoy.
 Each zone has different rules for the activities that are allowed, the activities that are prohibited, and the activities that require a permit.
 Zones may also place restrictions on how some activities are conducted.